bvonboyen/bvonboyen.github.io/_posts/2025-10-17-season-update.md

 #### Model insights

-Not only VfB, but the entire league has seen fewer goals this season, though not uniformly.
+Not only VfB, but the entire league has seen fewer goals this season (basel load average -0.15), though not uniformly.
-VfB’s attack ranks sixth, defence seventh, and home advantage tenth.
+VfB’s attack ranks sixth (stable to start of the season), defence seventh (up from 11th last season), and home advantage tenth (down from 5th).

 The model projects a total of **53 expected points**, corresponding to an expected sixth-place finish — roughly aligned with last year’s Europa League zone.
 That translates to about +3 points over last season’s outcome, in line with expectations after a stable start.